datacarpentry/rr-organization1/files/lit-prog/README.md

 - `countryPick.Rmd`: Rmarkdown file demonstrating various features of literate programming with R.
-- `countryPick.pd`: the PDF generated from the Rmarkdown file of the same base name.
+- `countryPick.pdf`: the PDF generated from the Rmarkdown file of the same base name.
 - `gapminderDataFiveYear.tsv`: the cleaned and subset version of the Gapminder dataset available from the [gapminder R package].